-- 1. Provide evidence (such as a diploma or transcript) that they possess a high school diploma, its equivalent, that they have passed the California High School Proficiency Examination, or that they possess a General Equivalency Diploma (GED), or High School Equivalency Test (HiSET), or Test Assessing Secondary Completion (TASC) or state recognized homeschool high school diploma \ If it is discovered that the student was dishonest and does not possess the required high school diploma or its equivalent, the student will be dismissed, all monies paid on the student's behalf will be refunded and any grades or hours earned by the student will be revoked. - 2.
-Successfully pass the Wonderlic entrance exam. - Diploma Programs Passing Wonderlic Scores \\ Quantitative 125, Verbal 125 - 4.
-Successfully complete an interview for admission. - 5.
-Complete an application for admission. - 6.
-Be a US citizen, unexpired permanent resident for program duration. - 7.
-Successfully pass the assessment survey, which outlines a student's ability to access technology, their computer literacy/technical skills, ability to perform and complete online assignments, ability to work independently, ability to write
+- 1. Provide evidence (such as a diploma or transcript) that they possess a high school diploma, its equivalent, that they have passed the California High School Proficiency Examination, or that they possess a General Equivalency Diploma (GED), or High School Equivalency Test (HiSET), or Test Assessing Secondary Completion (TASC) or state recognized homeschool high school diploma If it is discovered that the student was dishonest and does not possess the required high school diploma or its equivalent, the student will be dismissed, all monies paid on the student's behalf will be refunded and any grades or hours earned by the student will be revoked. - 2.
+Successfully passed the CASAS entrance exam.

-- clearly and articulate their thoughts in English, ability to manage their time, ability to be a self-starter, comfort level of asserting oneself in a group setting. - 8.
+- a.
+Enrollment Scores: Reading 228 Math 215 - b.
+Passing Scores: Reading 239 Math 236 - 3.
+Successfully completed an interview for admission. - 4.
+Complete an application for admission. - 5.
+Be a US citizen, unexpired permanent resident for program duration. - 6.
+Successfully complete the assessment questionnaire, which outlines a student's ability to access technology, their computer literacy/technical skills, ability to perform and complete online assignments, ability to work independently, ability to write clearly and articulate their thoughts in English, ability to manage their time, ability to be a self-starter, comfort level of asserting oneself in a group setting. - 7.
 Complete and sign the enrollment agreement.
-If the applicant is under 18 years of age, a parent or guardian must sign the agreement (or Letter of Authorization from supporting Agency). - 9.
+If the applicant is under 18 years of age, a parent or guardian must sign the agreement (or Letter of Authorization from supporting Agency). - 8.
 Proof of identity including valid (unexpired) Federal or State issued photo ID and social security card.
 In cases of unexpired permanent resident, a valid unexpired permanent resident card is required.

-Other admissions information:
+Other Admissions Information:

-\ If providing a copy of a high school transcript, it must be a copy of an official transcript.
+If providing a copy of a high school transcript, it must be a copy of an official transcript.
 If Sutter County Career Training Center has reason to question the validity of a High School Diploma or that it was obtained from an entity that does not provide secondary education, the Director of Education will research the High School and its website.
 If the validity of the high school diploma is still questioned, the student will be asked to request an official high school transcript that will be evaluated.
-If it is determined that the High School Diploma issued was not valid, the prospective student will not be eligible for admission until a valid High School Diploma or its equivalent is obtained.
+If it is determined that the High School Diploma issued was not valid, the prospective student will not be eligible for admission until a valid High School Diploma, or its equivalent is obtained.
 The student will be notified.
 If the diploma was originally thought to be valid, but details or new information arise after the student starts regarding the validity of the High School diploma, or the entity that awarded it, the student will be dismissed for having failed to meet Admissions standards.
 Any funds disbursed to the student's account will be refunded and all charges will be reversed.